Note: since recent changes to the war mechanics, this is no longer valid for Touring New Eden members, but others may still find this useful.

 3. Wartime Operations – Corp Policy

-Note: this corp policy applies only to Touring New Eden.
+Note: this corp policy was originally created for Touring New Eden and its pacifist policies.
 If you’re the CEO of a corp, feel free to modify it for your own corp if you so choose.

 My goal as your CEO is to help you avoid getting killed and losing your ships.